KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 #UPPERCASEF90
 -------------

-If you have selected :code:`#LANGUAGE Fortran90` option, KPP will generate source code ending in :code:`.f90` by default.
-Setting :code:`#UPPERCASEF90 on` will tell KPP to generate Fortran90 code ending in :code:`.F90` instead.
+If you have selected :command:`#LANGUAGE Fortran90` option, KPP will generate source code ending in :code:`.f90` by default.
+Setting :command:`#UPPERCASEF90 ON` will tell KPP to generate Fortran90 code ending in :code:`.F90` instead.

 .. _inlined-code: